maitry-27/Final-DSA-Project/README.md

 - Computes **total distance for each**
 - Selects the **shortest possible route**

-Guaranteed **100% optimal** for city counts ≤ 10.

 ---

 ### Performance
 - **Time Complexity:** O(n!)
-- Best suited for logistics and inter-city planning
+- Best suited for inter-city logistics
-- Extremely accurate but slower due to factorial complexity
+- Extremely accurate but slower

 ---

 # Algorithms Used

 ## Greedy Nearest Neighbour
-Used for **intra-city** delivery.
-Chooses the nearest next unvisited area at every step.
+Used for **intra-city** delivery: always picks the closest next unvisited location.

 ## Exact TSP
-Used for **inter-city** delivery.
+Used for **inter-city** delivery: computes all permutations to guarantee shortest route.
-Guarantees shortest possible route using full permutation search.

 ---